vindarel/curated-awesome-cl/README.md

 [Cookbook: web scraping](https://lispcookbook.github.io/cl-cookbook/web-scraping.html)

 * [Plump][71] - A lenient HTTP/XML parser, tolerand on malformed markup.
 [Artistic License 2.0][51].
 Best used with [lquery][72] and [clss][202].
+* [cl-html5-parser](https://github.com/rotatef/cl-html5-parser) -  HTML5 parser for Common Lisp.
+GPL3.0.
+  * a port of the Python library html5lib.
+  * compared to Plump: Plump is a mix of an XML and an HTML parser and breaks on some HTML rules ([example](https://github.com/Shinmera/plump/issues/50)), while cl-html5-parser is a fully compliant HTML parser.

 Querying HTML/DOM
 -----------------